Health-Informed Computing: Estimating and Addressing the Public Health Impact of Data Centers: Modeling Details

 \subsection{Public Health Impact of a Semiconductor Facility}

-Although semiconductor manufacturing facilities are subject to air quality regulations \cite{EPA_Semiconductor_Rules_Website}, they still pose significant risks, affecting populations across large regions.
-Maricopa County, AZ, has been an EPA-designated non-attainment area for several years due to its failures to meet federal air quality standards \cite{EPA_Nonattainment_ArizonaCounties_Maricopa_2024}.
-The establishment of multiple semiconductor facilities in such areas could further exacerbate air quality issues.
+Although semiconductor manufacturing facilities are subject to air quality regulations \cite{EPA_Semiconductor_Rules_Website}, their emissions can still contribute to regional air quality and public-health concerns, depending on location, emissions profile, and exposed populations.

 We consider a semiconductor manufacturing facility located in Ocotillo, a neighborhood in Chandler, Arizona \cite{Intel_Arizona_OcotilloFacility_Website}.
 By averaging the rolling 12-month air pollutant emission levels listed in the recent air quality monitoring report (as of October, 2024) \cite{Intel_Arizona_OcotilloFacility_Report_2024}, we obtain the annual emissions as follows: 150.4 tons of \nox, 82.7 tons of VOCs, 1.1 tons of \sotwo, and 28.9 tons of \pmtwo.
 By applying these on-site emissions to COBRA under the ``Other Industrial Processes'' sector, we obtain a total public health cost of \$14-21 million.
 Additionally, the total annual energy consumption by the facility is 2074.88 million kWh as of Q2, 2024 \cite{Intel_Arizona_OcotilloFacility_Website}.
 Assuming 84.2\% of the energy comes from the electricity based on the company's global average \cite{Intel_Sustainability_Report_2023_24}, we obtain the facility's annual electricity consumption as 1746.63 million kWh.
 By using the average attribution method, we further obtain an estimated health cost of \$12-17 million associated with the electricity consumption.
 Thus, the total health cost of the facility is \$26-39 million.
+This example is illustrative and is not included in the national data-center public-health estimates reported in our main analysis.

-By relocating the facility from Chandler, Arizona, to a planned site in Licking County, Ohio, and assuming the same emission level and electricity consumption, we can obtain the total health cost of \$94-156 million, including \$23-36 million attributed to direct on-site emissions and \$70-120 million attributed to electricity consumption.
+By relocating the facility from Chandler, Arizona, to a planned site in Licking County, Ohio, and assuming the same emission level and electricity consumption in a hypothetical scenario, we can obtain the total health cost of \$94-156 million, including \$23-36 million attributed to direct on-site emissions and \$70-120 million attributed to electricity consumption.